Is 'God' an A.I.? Are we in a Simulation or Divine Reality?

 Nice to see a new spin on ideas of the ilk

-Philosophically you brought ideas to at least my mind of the potential that anything is possible, if indeed we do interface to a 'virtual' world.
+Philosophically you brought ideas to at least my mind of the potential that anything is possible, if indeed we do interface to a "virtual" world.

 Your characters were very believable and I loved the interaction between the young Peppi and this A.I.
-Alpha Two where she conceives that indeed, he or 'it' is just 'cold logic', sort of like the tin man in Wizard of Oz.
+Alpha Two where she conceives that indeed, he or it is just 'cold logic', sort of like the tin man in Wizard of Oz.

-Really enjoyed this book, and I do hope you develop more along these themes of 'cyberpunk' ..thanks!
+Really enjoyed this book and I do hope you develop more along these themes of 'cyberpunk' ..thanks

 Dovetailed-Electronica bought Kindle Version.
 Reviewed on 25 April 2019